rehive/docs-portal/content/platform/get-started/quick-guide.md

 weight: 2
 ---

-To get started with the API you have a couple options:
+There are a couple ways to get started with the Rehive platform API:

 1. You can choose to use one of the Rehive supported SDKs or
 2. Integrate the API manually in your choice of language.